swlacy/hugoblog/content/about.md

 Valid question — I appreciate skepticism and I do not claim to be a security expert by any means.
 Regardless, I believe that my academic experience and my (admittedly short) time in the IT/security industry are valuable and have provided me with the perspective needed to discuss topics related to security at large.

-### Experience
+#### Experience

-##### June 2022 — Sept.
+June 2022 — Sept.
 2022 (Incoming): Security Engineer Intern at Amazon

-I am an incoming member of the AWS security team.

-##### Oct.
+Oct.
 2020 — Apr.
 2022: Computer Information Systems Department Tutor at Whatcom Community College

-At WCC, I taught and assisted students with Computer Information Systems Department coursework, including Cisco CCNA prep, enterprise security fundamentals, Linux admin with Bash, OS architecture, and OOP with Java.

-##### Sept.
+Sept.
 2021 — Oct.
 2021 (Short-Term Contract): IT Support Specialist at Anvil Corporation

-At Anvil Corporation, I used PowerShell and Quest KACE to automate network-based workstation re-imaging, improving deployment time metrics; performed hardware upgrades on workstations and servers to accelerate business-critical AutoCAD rendering processes; and carried out on-site network maintenance and inventory cataloging to ensure consistent remote, WFH employee access.

-### Education
+#### Education

-##### Western Washington University
-RACE, POLITICS & PUBLIC POLICY; NEWSWRITING; CYBER WARFARE; COMPUTER SECURITY; REGIONAL EUROPEAN SOCIETY; TECHNICAL WRITING; CYBER PRIVACY; ETHICS & ABUSE; OPERATING SYSTEM CONCEPTS; INTRO: INTERNATIONAL RELATION; DATABASE CONCEPTS; COMPUTER SYSTEMS I; POLITICS OF LATIN AMERICA; PROBABILITY/STATISTICAL INFRNC; INTRO TO COMPARATIVE POLITICS; PHYSICS WITH CALCULUS II; CALCULUS II; PHYSICS WITH CALCULUS I; PERSONAL FINANCE; FORMAL LANG & FUNCTIONAL PROG.

-##### Whatcom Community College
-CALCULUS I; BUSINESS LAW; PRECALCULUS II; COMPUTER PROGRAMMING II; CISCO NETWORKING IV; INDUSTRIAL SYST SECURITY; PRECALCULUS I; CISCO NETWORKING III; NETWORK SECURITY II; COMPUTER PROGRAMMING I; CISCO NETWORKING II; NETWORK SECURITY I; INTRODUCTION TO HIKING; CISCO NETWORKING I; VIRTUALIZATION; CARDIOVASC CONDITION I; INTERMEDIATE ALGEBRA; US HISTORY III; COMPUTER SUPPORT I; US HISTORY II; COMPUTER OPERATE SYS II; INTRO COMPUTER SECURITY; AMERICAN GOVERNMENT; OPEN SOURCE OPERATE SYST; INTRO TO BUSINESS; INTRO TO AMERICAN LIT; CUSTOMER SERV-PROFESSION; HISTORY GRAPHIC DESIGN; ENGLISH COMPOSITION I; COMPUTER OPERATING SYS I; SURVEY OF ASTRONOMY.
+WWU: B.S.
+Cybersecurity (expected 2023)
+WWU: B.A.
+Political Science (expected 2023)
+WCC: A.S.
+Cybersecurity (graduated 2020)

 ---

 If you would like to reach out to me for any reason, you may easily do so via [email](mailto:contact@swlacy.com?subject=Hello!).
 I would love to hear from you.
 Further, if you want to speak with me professionally, perhaps would you also like to see my [resume (PDF)](/resume) and connect with me on [LinkedIn](https://www.linkedin.com/in/lacysw/).
 The LaTeX source code is hosted on GitHub under [lacysw/resume](https://github.com/lacysw/resume/blob/main/resume.tex).
 Finally, the [Links section](/links) contains a comprehensive set of references for the remainder of my online services.
 Thank you again for visiting!

 {{< rawhtml >}}
 <div style="max-width: 196px; margin-right: 16px">